 Traveling to Las Vegas on a Budget?
 Well, Contrary to most people’s beliefs Vegas is a pretty affordable place to visit.
 Hotels are VERY high-end with some pretty rock-bottom prices, in comparison to other cities.
 There are a host of attractions and things to see and do that won’t break the bank, you can snag free drinks, and there are endless offers to save huge amounts of money.

 Essentially it’s all a scam to get you in and get you spending.
-As while it CAN be a cheap place to visit it’s also can empty the kid’s college fund and require you to remortgage your house.
-If you let it.
+So while it CAN be a cheap place to visit it can also empty the kid’s college fund and require you to remortgage your house before you know what hit you… If you let it.
 This guide is designed to show you how to have an unforgettable trip to Las Vegas while not breaking the bank.

-While Penny pinching is not on everyone’s minds when visiting Sin City, Even the highest roller can appreciate the need no to spend more than you have to, even if it’s only to spend it on the Tables of in the bar!
+While Penny-pinching is not on everyone’s minds when visiting Sin City, Even the highest roller can appreciate the need not to spend more than you have to, even if it’s only to spend it on the Tables or in the bar!

-M-Life is the MGM Resorts Loyalty scheme, Us this in any MGM Resort Hotel and Casino to earn Reward point in Gambling and tier points on ANY spend in the Resorts or Casinos.
-Tier points add up to give you better benefits and perks whereas reward credit can actually be redeemed against real rewards such as free room, meal and Gambling credit.
+M-Life is the MGM Resorts Loyalty scheme, use this in any MGM Resort Hotel and Casino to earn Reward points from Gambling and tier points on ANY spend in the Resorts or Casinos.
+Tier points add up to give you better benefits and perks whereas reward credit can actually be redeemed against real rewards such as free rooms, meals, and Gambling credit.